 Getting health insurance or finding quality medical care is a constant concern for anyone who is uninsured or who isn’t covered by an employer, union or government health plan.
-The Center identifies alternative routes to coverage and local resources for care for performers, visual artists, stagehands, filmmakers, musicians, artisans, and other self-employed and episodic workers.
+AHIRC identifies alternative routes to coverage and local resources for care for small businesses, performers, visual artists, stagehands, filmmakers, musicians, artisans, and other self-employed and episodic workers.

 With offices in New York and Los Angeles and a staff that is experienced in health insurance and health care counseling, AHIRC takes a multi-faceted approach to the problem of health care access.
 Its services include:

 Consultations in person, by phone and through e-mail.

 Regular seminars on topics such as: Getting Affordable Health Care, Welcome to Medicare, and Health Care Reform for Small Businesses and Sole Proprietors.